Filandia, Quindío: Economy

 The economy of Filandia is heavily dependent on agriculture (the main crop being coffee) and tourism.
 Another source of income is money sent from other countries by family members that have emigrated to the United States and Europe.
 The largest of these immigrant communities originating from Filandia is located in Madison, New Jersey where several Filandeños have settled.

+The town's best-known tourist attractions are its "mirador" (viewing tower) with its extensive views over the Cauca River valley to the west and the Parque Nacional Natural los Nevados to the east (it's also possible to see both Armenia and Pereira from the top of the tower), and the cafe in the main square where scenes from the popular Colombian telenovela Cafe, con aroma de mujer were filmed.